Zhiyuan-Amos/design-report/report.md

 #### GraphQL

 We will use GraphQL to facilitate communication between the Client & the Server.
-GraphQL is susceptible to:
+GraphQL is susceptible to broken Access Controls.
-1. SQL injections & XSS (especially if the input field is a custom type, such as JSON).
-Therefore, we will need to sanitise user input.
-1. Broken Access Controls.
 GraphQL does not verify whether a user has the permissions to retrieve sensitive data such as the password of the user, etc. Therefore, we will be using Apache Shiro to perform user permissions authentication.

 #### Apache Shiro
 Apache Shiro will be used to perform user permissions **authentication** in the following steps: